 According to Wikipedia, Meredith was inspired by President John F. Kennedy’s inaugural address, and he decided to exercise his constitutional rights and apply to the University of Mississippi.
 His goal was to put pressure on the Kennedy administration to enforce civil rights for African Americans.

-L.Q.C.
-Lamar House.
-Yet another place we ran out of time for….but I learned about it from my special history tour guide and just had to share!
+Yet another place we ran out of time for was the L.Q.C.
+Lamar House, but I learned about it from my special history tour guide and just had to share!
 Lucius Lamar, for which a street is named along the Oxford Square, holds many honors.
 Here are three I enjoyed learning about:

 - He developed the idea of the Federal State Parks, for which Roosevelt gets the credit.